 If students believe that they have been harassed, they should take steps to resolve the matter.
 Those steps may begin with direct, voluntary communication with the person engaging in the behavior in question, in an attempt to resolve the issue.
 Should the complainant not wish to contact the accused directly, the complainant has the right and is encouraged to pursue procedures that result in an administrative resolution or judgment.
 Any University community member may contact the Director of Civil Rights & Equity and Title IX Coordinator with a discriminatory harassment complaint, including sexual harassment.
 Alternatively, members of the community may choose to contact any one of the persons listed below, who will serve as a liaison to the Director.
-Students with complaints against other students may file a complaint with either Community Standards or the Civil Rights & Equity Office.
-Complaints against faculty or staff are handled by the Civil Rights & Equity Office.
+Students with complaints against other students, faculty, or staff may file a complaint with the Civil Rights & Equity Office.